 Check Men’s Price at HOKA ONE ONECheck Women’s Price at HOKA ONE ONE

 New Balance 860v11 — Men’s & Women’s: $130

 The New Balance 860v11 is an ideal shoe for flat-footed runners.
 These shoes were engineered with comfort, cushion, and support in mind.
 New Balance’s TruFuse cushioning gives you consistent support throughout the shoe.
 These shoes have a dual-density medial post in the midsole that helps with overpronation and stabilize your foot for a more natural feel.

-The shoe also has a full-coverage outsole that helps provide traction gives the shoes additional stability.
-It comes in four widths — narrow, standard, wide, and extra-wide — so you can find the perfect fit.
+The shoe also has a full-coverage outsole that helps provide traction to give the shoes additional stability.
+They come in four widths — narrow, standard, wide, and extra-wide — so you can find the perfect fit.
 The New Balance 860v11’s attention to comfort and stability should make you feel confident you can go for miles.

 Drop: 10 mm